Vanderbilt University & the Nashville Entrepreneur Center

 Curated, qualified founders placed into the Owen Health Evaluation Lab class on an annual cadence.
 EC is the only pipeline in the region capable of delivering vetted health-tech founders at this volume, on Owen's academic calendar.
 Formalized as an annual cohort commitment under this agreement.

-Year-round presence for the Innovation Alliance: presenting booth at Entrepreneur Day, continued integration into the Co-Create campaign featuring EC founders, and named placement across EC's regional communications.
-Anchors the Innovation Alliance as the visible university partner of Nashville's founder community.
+Year-round presence for the Nashville Innovation Alliance: presenting booth at Entrepreneur Day, continued integration into the Cowrite the Future campaign featuring EC founders, and named placement across EC's regional communications.
+Anchors the Nashville Innovation Alliance as the visible university partner of Nashville's founder community.

 Directly addresses the Owen MBA summer-internship gap.
-EC sources, screens, and matches four Owen MBAs into paid summer roles inside vetted EC portfolio companies.
-EC manages the host-company side end-to-end; Owen's career office is not asked to staff the search.
+Beginning Summer 2027, Vanderbilt sources four Owen MBAs and EC matches them into summer innovation projects inside vetted EC portfolio companies.
+Competitive selection, meaningful work, stipend supported.
+EC manages the host-company side end-to-end.

-Continued top-tier sponsorship of the NEXT Awards.
-Refreshed Innovation Alliance branding in the logo cloud, 10 Owen/Vanderbilt student tickets, and dedicated stage acknowledgment.
+Continued top-tier sponsorship of the NEXT Awards: 10 Owen/Vanderbilt student tickets paired with dedicated stage acknowledgment.
 The single highest-visibility night for Nashville's founder and capital community each year.

 Historical Context

-This proposal returns the Vanderbilt–EC partnership to historical engagement levels last seen in prior years, reflecting the current scope and cadence of delivery across Owen, the Innovation Alliance, and the Co-Create campaign — none of which existed at the time the current $25,000 figure was set.
+This proposal returns the Vanderbilt–EC partnership to historical engagement levels last seen in prior years, reflecting the current scope and cadence of delivery across Owen, the Nashville Innovation Alliance, and the Cowrite the Future campaign — none of which existed at the time the current $25,000 figure was set.

 Build-vs.-Buy Comparison